When Jackass debuted on MTV in 2000, the world had never seen anything quite like it.

-Born Stephen Glover, Steve-O was the guy in Jackass who didn't seem to be able to say no to anything thrown his way, no matter how truly insane the idea might be.
+Born Stephen Glover, Steve-O was the guy in Jackass who didn't seem capable of saying no to anything thrown his way, no matter how truly insane the idea might be.
 (Case in point: The finale of Jackass 3D when he's launched into the air while inside of a Porta-Potty full of you know what.)
 But he was also battling some serious demons at the time.

-As he revealed earlier this month in an interview on In Depth with Graham Bensinger, he'd begun drinking before he was 12 years old, claiming that his mother would give him "just a little booze" on planes to stop him from crying.
+As he revealed in January 2019 during an interview on In Depth with Graham Bensinger, he'd begun drinking before he was 12 years old, claiming that his mother would give him "just a little booze" on planes to stop him from crying.
 He also detailed his extensive drug usage.

 "My favorites were Ketamine, cocaine, nitrous oxide, PCP, of course marijuana, alcohol.
 Oh, I loved Xanax so much, and Valium," he recalled.
 "Never got too into meth, but I never turned it down.
 Had some pretty terrible experiences on magic mushrooms.
 Had a lot of great experience on LSD.
 Like, random, weird stuff.
 I huffed video head cleaner.
 There was this weird episode where I was drinking aluminum cleaner...and that would bring about some pretty disturbing incidents."

 And that's not mentioning the time that he resorted to snorting cocaine that had been mixed with his dealer's HIV-positive blood.